kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

 The onMessage delegate is the handler you provide for message delivery.
 Its parameters are as follows:

 As described in the publish section above, IMessage<T> gives you access to the message and its MessageProperties.
-MessageRecivedInfo gives you extra information about the context in which the message was consumed:
+MessageReceivedInfo gives you extra information about the context in which the message was consumed:

     public class MessageReceivedInfo
     {